syncfusion-content/asp.netwebforms-docs/aspnet/Tab/HowTo.md

 Sample can be downloaded [here](http://www.syncfusion.com/downloads/support/directtrac/228450/ze/SyncfusionEJValidation1538397475 )

-## Navigating from one tab to another using code behind action.
+## Navigate from one tab to another using code behind action.

 Users can navigate from one tab item to another tab item through code behind using the `selectedItemIndex` property.
 In the following example, three ASP Link buttons have been used to navigate between tabs through server-side click event.